API Reference

 Optuna.FileSystemArtifactStoreType

 Data structure for a file system based artifact store.
+For further information see the FileSystemArtifactStore in the Optuna python documentation.

 Arguments